 Huevos estrellados is a dish that has a special place in my heart.
-As well as being very impressive when you’re able to pronounce it, it’s very simple, but very tasty.
+As well as being pretty impressive when you’re able to pronounce it, it’s simple, but very tasty.

 It’s special to me because I cooked it when Mr Scrumptious and I started dating.
 I was at his place one night and it got to be incredibly late before we started thinking of food.
 We must have had other things on our minds!
 He had next to nothing in the fridge and was just getting ready to order pizza, when I poked my head into the kitchen.
-I elbowed him out of the way and whipped up huevos estrellados (the first time I’d ever cooked it, by the way!).
+I elbowed him out of the way and whipped up huevos estrellados.
 Happily, it turned out okay and Mr Scrumptious enjoyed it, and my company, enough to see me again.
 That was nearly three years ago now.

-I really advocate chopping your vegetables in advance so you can hurl them into the pan quickly.
+I advocate chopping your vegetables in advance so you can hurl them into the pan quickly.
+If you’re still fiddling about with them while things are cooking, it’s not going to be fun.

 1 red onion, sliced